 Tip — Check the data security and privacy laws in your state to ensure you’re holding onto your files for the state mandated length of time.

 Rather than wasting time sending faxes via an archaic fax machine, step into the 21st century and begin sending and receiving your sensitive data from your phone or PC.
-Sign up for eFax today.
+Sign up for a free trial of eFax today.